Chapter 48

 Forlorn or not, she did not lack for self-defense mechanisms.
 The prime Mean Girl in her class at Dopkins Elementary was Gabrielle Sundheit, who not only starred at swim meets but modeled bathing suits for catalogs.
 Gabey tried to pick on Lesley for being a “pickle-pussed gloomy gus”; Lesley countered with dry-as-dust ripostes about bloodyfooted ex-mermaids that made Gabey cry her deMeaned self to sleep.

 A confrontation with another classmate had vastly different results in sixth grade.
-The Ogilvies lived on Canongate Lane, which was actually closer to Snead Elementary than Dopkins, but the district rejected their appeals to cut across the attendance boundary.
+The Ogilvies lived on Canongate Lane, which was actually closer to Snead Elementary than Dopkins, but the district kept rejecting their appeals to cut across the attendance boundary.
 Lesley and Kirsten were obliged to take the school bus, boarding it so early they had their choice of seats.
-Lesley always took one by a window and made Kirsten (not yet sweaty, except in the hottest weather) sit beside her on the aisle so Lesley could read in peace, or as much peace as Kirsten (“Tell me a stoooory...”) would allow.
+Lesley always took one by a window and made Kirsten (not yet sweaty, except in hot weather) sit beside her on the aisle so Lesley could read in peace, or as much peace as Kirsten (“Tell me a stoooory...”) would allow.
 Till the day a crazy clownfaced creature reared up in the next seat forward and turned around to say:

 “You two look like ZaSu Pitts and Thelma Todd!”